Rethinking Technology Stack Selection with AI Coding Proficiency: Experimental Results Analysis

 \subsection{RQ2: Failure Pattern}

 To gain a deeper understanding of the manifestations of low AI proficiency and its profound impact on software development, we analyze the code snippets with low quality scores and construct a failure pattern taxonomy based on this analysis.
 Specifically, we first rank all code snippets from small to large based on their code quality scores and then use the interquartile range method (threshold is \(Q_1-1.5*IQR\))~\cite{tukey1977exploratory} to identify the samples with the low quality scores among all 25,500 code snippets, resulting in a total of 814 low-scoring code snippets.
 We then invite two SE experts to annotate the failure patterns in these code snippets.
 Each expert has at least five years of Python development experience.
 Before annotation, both experts receive unified training to familiarize themselves with the scoring methods for each code quality dimension in the~\autoref{s:eval_metric}.
 During the annotation process, annotators can access the source code, the quality scores for each dimension, and the supporting reasons for the relevant quality scores from the LLM evaluator.
-After the annotation, a third expert facilitates a discussion to solve any disagreements, ultimately reaching a consensus on the annotation results and developing a stable failure pattern taxonomy.
-Note that a single code snippet can exhibit multiple patterns simultaneously, for example, the code snippet in the~\autoref{fig:moti}(b) contains both syntax errors and unused imports.
-Therefore, we apply a multi-label annotation in this study.
+The Cohen's Kappa coefficient of these annotation results reaches 0.85.
+Then, a third expert facilitates a discussion to solve any disagreements, ultimately reaching a consensus on the annotation results and developing a stable failure pattern taxonomy.
+Note that we apply a multi-label annotation as a single code snippet can exhibit multiple patterns simultaneously (e.g.,~\autoref{fig:moti} (b)).

 \(\bullet\) {\bf Taxonomy of Failure Patterns.} Based on the annotation results, \autoref{tab:rq2-taxonomy} summarizes eight categories of failure patterns (P1-P8), and we introduce them as follows: